top of page

 Charlotte Small

-Unlike acute pain, where medication often targets healing tissues, chronic pain usually involves changes in the nervous system.
+Unlike acute pain, which often targets healing tissues, chronic pain usually involves changes in the nervous system.
 This means medicines may help reduce pain intensity, calm nerve activity, or improve sleep and function, rather than eliminating pain completely.

 Types of medication commonly used

-Depending on the person and the type of pain, medication may include:
+Depending on the individual and the type of pain, medication may include:

 • Simple analgesics such as paracetamol

-• Anti-inflammatory drugs (where inflammation is a driver and when safe to use)
+• Anti-inflammatory drugs (when inflammation is a driver and safe to use)

 • Neuropathic pain medications (such as gabapentinoids or certain antidepressants)